Walking in Corsica

 There are many maps and guides available if you would like to tackle part of this trail or the slightly less demanding Mare a Mare (sea to sea) routes, and all of these paths do require a good amount of planning, fitness and correct equipment.

 For those with more casual exploration in mind, we’ve created an island-wide collection of walks in Corsica.
-From mountain forests near Porto Vecchio to coastal paths on Cap Corse, the list is designed to give you a taste of what’s available in each area, and you’ll find more suggestions for walks in your villa information book on arrival.
+From mountain forests near Porto Vecchio to The Balagne villages trail, the list is designed to give you a taste of what’s available in each area, and you’ll find more suggestions for walks in your villa information book on arrival.

 WALKS NEAR PORTO VECCHIO AND BONIFACIO